TingRongYou/Y2S3ImageProcessing/README.md

 ## 🎮 Game Modes

 ### 👥 Multiplayer Mode
-A split-screen competitive mode where Player 1 (Left) and Player 2 (Right) face off.
+A local split-screen competitive mode where Player 1 (Left) and Player 2 (Right) face off.
 Players must physically punch directional targets that appear on their side of the screen.
 Damage is dynamically scaled based on the physical intensity (speed/energy) and accuracy of the punch.
 Stamina bar is designed for both player to prevents from spamming motion on the hitboxes.

 ### 🤖 Singleplayer Mode (Boss Fights)
 A survival mode where Player 1 faces off against difficulty adaptive bosses.
 The game dynamically adjusts its speed based on the player's overall motion output.
 Each boss requires a different physical strategy to defeat:

 * 🔴 **MECHA-LASER**
   * **Ability:** Analyzes the screen to find the zone with the highest motion density and fires a devastating laser column.
   * **How to Beat:** Watch for the orange "DANGER!" warning box.
-You must physically move or lean out of that specific vertical zone before the laser fires to dodge the attack, then counter-attack.
+You must physically move out of that specific vertical zone before the laser fires to dodge the attack, then counter-attack.
 * 👁️ **THERMAL EYE (Scanner Boss)**
   * **Ability:** Randomly initiates a system-wide scan, culminating in a "FREEZE!" command.
-  * **How to Beat:** When the screen flashes and instructs you not to move, you must hold completely still.
+  * **How to Beat:** When the screen "FREEZE" and turns into cyan colour, you must hold completely still.
 The boss measures raw motion strength; slight twitches trigger warnings, but high movement will result in massive damage.
 * 💣 **DEFLECTOR**
   * **Ability:** Spawns explosive thermal fireballs randomly across the screen with a ticking expiration timer.
   * **How to Beat:** You must physically punch the fireball's location to deflect it back to avoid explosion damage.
-However, if your stamina is overheated from swinging too wildly, you will be "EXHAUSTED" and take damage instead.
-To prevent spamming hit on deflector only, the deflector is designed to be able to heal the deflector boss.
+However, to prevent spamming hit on fireball only, the fireball is designed to be able to heal the deflector boss.

 ---